 • Its unique flavor is balanced, offering a less cloying sweetness.

-Kombu: an alga rich in umami
+Kombu: the seaweed rich in umami

 Preparation tips: